 Course Availability: Short Courses and Workshops

-Lifeways is an annual event, a week long experience of workshops, activities and music, suitable for the whole family.
+Lifeways is an annual event, a week long experience of workshops, activities and music, suitable for men, women and children.

-People of all ages explore, create, and dream in a variety of sessions throughout the week (see the brochure for more details).
-Children engage in a variety of experiences including clay work, food preparation, painting, and cooperative games with their groups;
+People of all ages explore, create, and dream in a variety of sessions throughout the week based on a common theme.
+Children engage in a variety of experiences including camping, clay work, food preparation, painting, and cooperative games.

 MAKING SPACE TO LISTEN